5cxx/Alhrbi-Nuker/README.txt

 - Bot needs admin permissions
 - Press ENTER to cancel any operation
 - If user token doesn't work, get a new token from Discord
+- For user token: Must be fresh and not shared with anyone
+- If token is invalid, change password and get new token

 Owner: MaybeRayan